JMencius/Arrow/ScienceDB/README.md

 # How to download data from ScienceDB
 ## Introduction
-Our basecalled data is shared via ScienceDB, an open, trusted global database for data publishing.
+Our basecalled data is shared via (ScienceDB)[https://www.scidb.cn/en], an open, trusted global database for data publishing.
 We selected ScienceDB over popular options like FigShare or Zenodo due to the large size of our data.

 ## Ways to download
 1. Web browser